getjoshnow/LordOfTheObjectsProject/README.md

 Week 2 homework for Skill Distillery Java bootcamp.
 Mario themed text based game designed for the user to defeat opponents and utilize basic strategies to achieve objects.

+### Unique Features
+Critical Hit extra damage from enemies
+Random 0% hit attacks from opponents that enable user to escape damage.
+Attack moves with varying results depended upon the opponent.
+The option for varying storylines depended upon user play.

 ### Technologies Used